 -an old curse of Pioneer Minister Lorenzo Dow

-In 1819, Alabama became a state and the capital was moved from St. Stephens to Cahaba.
-With the invention of shallow draft paddle wheelers bringing goods up river, St. Stephens was bypassed reducing traffic and commerce.
+In 1819, Alabama became a state and the capital was relocated from St. Stephens to Cahaba.
+Invention of shallow draft paddle wheelers bringing goods up river created a negative outcome for St. Stephens.
+Bypassed by improved trade routes thereby reducing traffic and commerce.
 With the government and revenue opportunities leaving, the town started to decline.
 Yellow Fever ravaged the area in the 1820’s and completed the downhill spiral.

 In 2000, the Old St. Stephens Historical Park opened.
-The site is in a quiet hideaway filled with natures beauty.
-The Park contains a 100 acre aquamarine lake including a beach.
-The park rents canoes and kayaks.
+St Stephens site is in a quiet hideaway filled with natures beauty.
+Historical Park has a 100 acre aquamarine lake including a beach.
+Park rents canoes and kayaks.
 Sixteen miles of hiking and horse riding trails are available.
 RV hookups and primitive camp sites for overnight guests.

-I glanced at the view, on my way to the dig.
-I did not research the amenities of the location.
+I glanced at the view, on my way to the dig but did not research the amenities of the place.
 The beauty of the area is protected.
-It is unspoiled by large crowds but it looks to be primitive.
+It is unspoiled by large crowds but it looks primitive.

 Then transport the “dirt and such” to the screening area to screen and separate the artifacts.
-The artifacts are then brought back to be catalogued later by the archaeology lab.
-The lab will wash, inspect, identify, label and submit for review.
+Artifacts are then brought back then cataloged later by the archaeology lab.
+Then the lab will wash, inspect, name, label and submit for review.

 During the day, a Boy Scout Troupe showed up to view and “dig”the site.
 A family of four spent the afternoon “digging in the dirt” along side me.
-Their five year old looked like he was having a great time.
+The five-year old looked like he was having a great time.
 What a great outing for a family to spend time together in nature, preserving our history.

-George and Frank are devoted to this work.
-At this site, mysteries are still to be uncovered.
-If you have any interest in becoming a volunteer contact Bonnie Gums at USA, firstname.lastname@example.org.
+George and Frank are devoted to this work and it is apparent.
+Yet at this site, mysteries are waiting.
+If you have any interest in becoming a volunteer contact Bonnie Gums at USA, email@example.com.
 The digs take place once a month starting in the Fall.